Introducing the Learning by Design Project

 From here, we explore the Pedagogy of Learning by Design, and the ways in which it represents an inclusive approach to Learner Diversity, by building into curriculum the idea that not every learner will bring the same lifeworld experiences and interests to learning, and creating pedagogical scaffolds which do not assume that every learner has to be on the same page at the same time.
 We also introduce the idea of Multimodality, in which learners move between written, oral, visual, audio, tactile, gestural and spatial modes of meaning-making.

 The next part of the website is practical and goes into more detail about how to implement Learning by Design.
 There is a guide to Getting Started, including supplementary resources.
 We describe an optional Placemat activity in which teachers may choose to draft their learning design ideas on paper before transferring them online.
 This is followed by an introduction to the online Learning Module and a collection of possible learner activities, sorted under the Learning by Design Knowledge Processes.
 We then discuss strategies for Assessment of student performance using the Learning by Design approach.

 The final links are practical—a listing of References, a Glossary, some background information About Learning by Design, an introduction to the R&D Project which we are currently undertaking and Contact details if you would like to become involved in the project.
 We also have a mirror site in Greek for a project we are undertaking with the Greek Ministry of Education.

 This project is supported by a grant to Common Ground Publishing by the Institute of Education Sciences, U.S. Department of Education under the Small Business and Innovation Research (SBIR) Program.
-As a part of this project, a team at the University of Illinois is undertaking research into classroom implementations of Learning by Design, led by Denice Ward Hood, William Cope and Mary Kalantzis.
+As a part of this project, a team at the University of Illinois undertook research into classroom implementations of Learning by Design, led by Denice Ward Hood, William Cope and Mary Kalantzis.